Here’s how my 2015 spring bear hunt with Vern Lorton went on the Quinault Reservation.

 I spent the next hour sitting as still as possible and trying not to move or even breathe too loudly.
 I figured that the bear was sitting in the woods observing the bait and would come out just prior to dark if it was convinced that the coast was clear.
 With this in mind, the last thing I wanted to do was spook it by making a careless noise.

 Sure enough, around 8:30pm the bear strolled out into the clearing and made a beeline for the bait.
 I carefully pushed “Record” on my video camera as the bear strolled across the small clearing.
 It grabbed a mouthful of bread and disappeared into the woods behind the bait without so much as pausing.

 Though I was discouraged by the fact that the bear was soon out of sight, I was not surprised.
 Vern warned me that bears will commonly do exactly that, especially if they are afraid of a bigger bear in the area.
 He assured me that they almost always come back if undisturbed.

-I took this opportunity to get my rifle set up on my shooting sticks and began looking through my scope in the direction that the bear had gone (I just discovered a list of the best monoculars on the market; one of these might have worked well here).
+I took this opportunity to get my rifle set up on my shooting sticks and began looking through my scope in the direction that the bear had gone.
 After a handful of seconds, the bear’s head popped out of the woods.
 It sat there on it’s hindquarters for a minute or so and intently sniffed at the anise oil soaked rag hanging from the tree above it.
 During this time I contemplated shooting the bear in the neck.